-3 Written Questions
+3 Written questions

-3 Multiple Choice Questions
+3 Multiple choice questions

 Immigration Act of 1965 → 1965 was a time when american attitudes were changing, asian economies growing,the vietnam and the civil rights assessments were at its peak.
 The immigration act increased annual admissions to 170,000 and also gave preference to reuniting families with those immigrants already living in the United States.
 Congress feared the massive influx of workers from latin america which resulted in putting a cap of only 120,000 people annually.
 President johnson's immigration act reformed the previous immigration policy of 1924 and reflected the shift of balancing of a new global economy.

-Interstate Highways Act → During the mid 1950s as population shifted to suburbs and traffic increased on old country roads, Eisenhower administration proposed a 20-year plan to build a massive interstate highway system.
+Voting Rights Act → During the mid 1950s as population shifted to suburbs and traffic increased on old country roads, Eisenhower administration proposed a 20-year plan to build a massive interstate highway system.
 To rally support, Eisenhower addressed the fears of the cold war and argued that the plan would evacuate cities incase of a nuclear attack.
 In 1956 congress passed the interstate act making it the largest public works project in history.
 The federal government picked up 90 percent of the high-way trust fund which put a tax on cars, lubricants, gas, and other auto parts.
 The interstate act has had a enormous impact on american life ever since.